barbazul/1kfa/mod_guide_gm.md

 detail would you like to know?
 Follow your curiosity.
 This will warm up your improvisational energy and spark ideas for the opening scene of your story.

+If you can't think of a follow-up question, you can default to this one:

+ * Why does that complicate your character's life?

 This conversation might also add details to the world, like what kinds of species and religions exist.